 + ST. BENEDICT SECONDARY SCHOOL CAMPUS MINISTRY +

-Follow us on Instagram and Twitter and track our seniors' service reflection on the class blog (new content now posting semi-weekly).
-Scroll down for more info on Retreats, Mass & Prayer, and Service!
+Follow us on Instagram and Twitter, or scroll down for more info on Retreats, Mass & Prayer, and Service!

 RETREATS We must retreat to move forward...

-As we continue to build and improve our retreats, these experiences will substantially and thoughtfully challenge our students to explore their relationships with self, others, and God.
-Added to students' experience in theology classes, prayer, and Mass, St. Benedict's students gain an integrative faith experience that builds from year to year toward graduation.
+Our retreats substantially and thoughtfully challenge our students to explore their relationships with self, others, and God.
+Added to students' experience in theology classes, prayer, and Mass, St. Benedict students gain an integrative faith experience that builds from year to year toward graduation.

 Senior Retreat is an overnight retreat that challenges seniors to confront challenging issues pertaining to adulthood.
 As they move through their final year of high school toward college and its greater independence and responsibility, Senior Retreat invites them to consider issues of relationships, sexuality, identity, and social life in the context of faithfulness.
 We invite them to identify their strengths and weaknesses in dealing with each of these ideas and push them to become the best versions of themselves as they graduate from St. Ben’s.

-Senior Retreat for the Class of 2018 will be scheduled soon.
+Senior Retreat for the Class of 2018 will be Tuesday-Wednesday, January 9-10, 2018 at Cabrini Retreat Center in Des Plaines, IL.
 Our last Senior Retreat took place on Thursday-Friday, January 5-6, 2017 at Loyola University Retreat and Ecology Campus (LUREC) in Woodstock, IL.

 Kairos is a four-day retreat that invites juniors to engage with their faith in a more intensive way.
 Based off the Spiritual Exercises of St. Ignatius Loyola, Kairos uses small- and large-group discussions, adult and student talks, and individual and communal prayer to demonstrate the nearness and magnitude of God’s love.
-While Mr. Masterton, Ms. Deady, Ms. McMillan, and Mrs. Zapf coordinate and direct the retreat, Kairos is driven and animated by a team of student leaders who participate in year-long formation to prepare for the retreat.
+While Mr. Masterton, Ms. Deady, and Ms. McMillan coordinate and direct the retreat, Kairos is driven and animated by a team of student leaders who participate in year-long formation to prepare for the retreat.

 Our next Kairos (2K18) will take place Tuesday-Friday, May 1-4, 2018, at Lasalle Manor Retreat Center in Plano, IL.
 Our last Kairos took place on Tuesday-Friday, February 14-17, 2017, also at Lasalle.

 El Camino (formerly known as Sophomore Retreat) is an overnight retreat that challenges sophomores to reflect about themselves, about others and relationships, and about their relationship with God.
-The overnight experience will also help get students use to a more intensive retreat and help prepare them for Kairos as juniors.
-El Camino will be created and directed/led by the students of the Kairos Team.
-Also in 2016-17, the freshmen will attend El Camino as their retreat for the year.
+The overnight experience also helps get students use to a more intensive retreat and help prepare them for Kairos as juniors.
+El Camino was created and directed/led by the students of the Kairos Team.

-El Camino Retreat took place Thursday-Friday, December 15-16, 2016, at Cabrini Retreat Center in Des Plaines, IL.
+El Camino Retreat took place Thursday-Friday, December 15-16, 2016, at Cabrini Retreat Center in Des Plaines, IL, for both the freshmen and sophomores.
 Our last Sophomore Retreat was a single-day experience on Friday, December 18, 2015, also at Cabrini Retreat Center.
 St. Benedict High School will no longer have sophomores as of 2017-18.

 Freshmen Retreat is a one-day retreat on campus.
 Led by St. Ben’s upperclassmen, this retreat helps freshmen acclimate to high school, giving context on what it’s like to go to St. Ben’s and to Catholic school.
 Using ice-breaker activities and team-building, freshmen can make new friends and gain advocates in their leaders as they start their faith journeys at St. Ben’s.

-Freshmen will attend El Camino in 2016-17.
+Freshmen attended El Camino in 2016-17.
 Our last Freshmen Retreat took place on Thursday, November 12, 2015 also in Beaven Hall.
 St. Benedict High School will no longer have freshmen as of 2017-18.